-Conditions that contribute to K losses are excessive K urinary output and prolonged vomiting or diarrhea.
-Other causes include laxative abuse, diuretics, tumors (VIPoma, villous adenoma), burns, malnutrition, alcohol use disorder, excessive sweating, jejunoileal bypass, and renal tubular disease.
-Chemo and radiation therapies as well as a variety of medication classes can contribute to excessive potassium loss.
+Conditions that contribute to K+ losses are excessive K+ urinary output and prolonged vomiting or diarrhea.
+Other causes include laxative abuse, diuretics, tumors (ie, VIPoma, villous adenoma), burns, malnutrition, alcohol use disorder, excessive sweating, jejunoileal bypass, and renal tubular disease.
+Chemotherapy and radiation as well as a variety of medication classes can contribute to excessive potassium loss.
 These include bronchodilators, caffeine, mineralocorticoids, glucocorticoids, and penicillin in high doses.
 Excessive consumption of natural licorice is a less common cause.

 E87.6 – Hypokalemia

 43339004 – Hypokalemia

 - Insufficient potassium absorption – jejunoileal bypass

 - Low potassium intake – malnutrition, parenteral nutrition

 - Renal tubular acidosis – type 1 (distal) or type 2 (proximal)

 - Bartter syndrome